 Vaccination and Immunization.
 Issues or questions with respect to vaccination exemption periodically arise with activity and trip participation.
 Vaccine exemption laws vary by state and focus on public and private school attendance more directly than they do for youth organizations.
 Therefore, it is best to obtain local and state legal guidance and proceed in accordance with the state law as it applies to school attendance.
-A general overview of state laws regarding school immunization exemption is provided and annually updated on the National Conference of State Legislatures website.
+A general overview of state laws regarding school immunization exemption is provided and annually updated on the Centers for Disease Control's website.

-If you have any questions about your obligation to communicate a girl's nonimmunization with other troop parents, contact your local Girl Scout council for legal guidance as privacy laws may apply.
+If you have any questions about your obligation to communicate someone's nonimmunization with other troop parents, contact your local Girl Scout council for legal guidance as privacy laws may apply.
 Absent state laws that speak directly to vaccines and communicating non-immunization with parents of youth groups, the guidance is to follow the standard and protocol as it pertains to school attendance.

 Mosquitoes, Ticks, and Lyme Disease Prevention.
 Mosquitoes, ticks, and insect bites are an inherent risk to any warm weather outdoor activity.
 Ensure parents and guardians are aware of the need to have their children properly covered, preferably with closed shoes and light-colored clothing and socks.
-It is important to advise parents, guardians and girls of this risk and the safety precautions they should take.
-The understanding that your troop or council cannot be held responsible for tick bites, can be reinforced with a waiver reference on a permission slip.
+It is important to advise everyone of this risk and the safety precautions they should take.
+The understanding that your troop or council cannot be held responsible for tick bites can be reinforced with a waiver reference on a permission slip.

-An excellent resource for learning more is the Tick and Lyme disease prevention section of Up To Date.
+An excellent resource for learning more is the CDC's Lyme Disease web page.